manildayma/readme/README.md

 Add the word between the pipes to put it in a table.

 Use "|:---". under every heading.
 Colen is to align the text. put Colen on left for left alignment and on right for right alignment.

-TO add another row simply hit enter and follow the same rule... to put word between the pipes.
+To add another row simply hit enter and follow bethe same rule... to put word between the pipes.

 example:  pipe word pipe word pipe